Gordon Southern1

 #3681, b. about 1800

 Rev Archer Clive was born about 1800 in Marylebone, London, England.
-He married Caroline Wigley.
+Archer married Caroline Wigley.
 Accidents in 1860 and 1863 left Caroline permanently confined to a wheelchair.
 She suffered a stroke in 1865.1 Archer was listed as head of household in the census of 2 April 1871 in Whitfield, Treville, Herefordshire, England.2 His wife Caroline died on 14 July 1873 from injuries received two days before when her dress caught fire in her library at Whitfield.
 She had been a fine novelist and poet.1

 Child of Rev Archer Clive and Caroline Wigley